Holy Norbert and Heroic Normandy « Catholic Insight

-Saint Norbert (+1134) of Xanten was a zealous bishop and founder, at the forefront of the ecclesial reform named after Pope Gregory VII – who was often called by his previous name, Hildebrand, and who was the initial impetus behind the reform, which dragged the Church out of the worst scandals of the ‘dark ages’.
+Saint Norbert (+1134) of Xanten was a zealous bishop and founder, whose feast has since 2018 been trumped by Mother of the Church.
+I don’t think Norbert would mind, and in fact would rejoice at giving greater glory to the Mater Dei et Ecclesiae.
+But we should not forget him, as he was at the forefront of the ecclesial reform named after Pope Gregory VII – who was often called by his previous name, Hildebrand, and who was the initial impetus behind the reform, which dragged the Church out of the worst scandals of the ‘dark ages’.
 Norbert was born in 1075, ten years before the death of the influential Pontiff in 1085, but it was not until his 35th year, in 1115, that he underwent a deep conversion – like the later Martin Luther (a more tragic tale) Norbert survived a lightning strike, and afterward vowed his life to God.
 Norbert’s reform began first with himself, retreating to a life of prayer and penance, taking on a rather extreme asceticism.

 At the request of Pope Callixtus II, Norbert founded a community of priests, who would live an active life, but centred on a monastic rule and haven, the Order of Canons Regular of Prémontré, colloquially called the Norbertines or the Premonstratensians, officially established on Christmas Day, 1120.
 The Order soon flourished, with a strong emphasis on devotion to the Eucharist and Our Lady.